MattiaPT/algorithms/README.md

-This is the repository, where I will be implementing and playing around with algorithms learnt in the *algorithms & datastructures* lectures.
+This is the repository, where I will be implementing and playing around with algorithms learnt in the *algorithms & datastructures / probability* lectures.

 ## Introduction Algorithms
 - Karatsuba and Ofman